dpla/dpla-frontend/static/local/oklahoma/metadata.md

 [DPLA Standardized Rights Statements Implementation Guidelines](http://bit.ly/dpla-rights-guidelines)

-A description of DPLA’s implementation of standardized rights statements and recommendations for the use of statements in records that will be shared with DPLA.
+A description of DPLA’s implementation of standardized rights statements and recommendations for the use of statements in records that will be shared with DPLA.<br><br><br>

-## Alternative Title
+**ALTERNATIVE TITLE**

 | Field | Alternative Title |
 | --- | --- |